George Washington’s Farewell Address: Enduring Warnings for the Republic

-Considered by most as a warning against actions that were detrimental to keeping the new nation together, Washington expressed his desire to retire and his opinions about going further as a nation.
+Considered by most as a crucial warning against actions detrimental to keeping the new nation together, Washington’s Farewell Address expressed his desire to retire and his foundational opinions about the nation's future.

-Partisanship.
-One of Washington’s strongest warnings was about partisanship.
-The division of political parties and loyalty to party over nation.
-He warned that such alliances would turn to despotism when one person could take advantage.
-People would seek security and comfort by allowing the head of a political party to obtain too much power and ruin liberty.
+Washington's most emphatic warning was against partisanship—the division into political parties and the elevation of party loyalty over national interest.
+He warned that such alliances could lead to despotism if a single person took advantage of the factionalism.
+Citizens might seek security and comfort by allowing the head of a political party to obtain too much power, thereby ruining liberty.
+This partisanship, he cautioned, would lead to foreign influence, corruption, animosity, riots, and insurrection.

 Separation of Powers in Government

-When one part of government encroaches on the authority of another part of the government, it would lead to consolidation of power in one branch above the others.
-We can see this very thing in the amount of power that has been delegated by Congress to the President.
-The Supreme court has encroached on Congress and the executive office with the concept of judicial review.
-Washington believed that it was human nature to seek power and the country should be wary of those that would seek it.
+Washington warned that if one branch of government encroached on the authority of another, it would lead to the consolidation of power in one branch above the others.
+This concern remains relevant today, seen in the amount of power that Congress has delegated to the President and the Supreme Court's exercise of judicial review, which impacts both Congress and the Executive office.
+Washington believed it was human nature to seek power, and the country should remain wary of those who would seek to undermine the system of checks and balances.

 Requirement of Religion, Education, and Morality